espimarisa/hibiki/.github/PRIVACY_POLICY.md

 - Message data: Data in message responses that the application reads to store a response for some modules (example: welcome messages).
 - Invite data (read-only): If you aren't opted out (you can do so via `h!config` if you want to), these will be used for more advanced member join logging (such as who invited someone).
 Data is wiped following a bot restart, and is not saved permanently anywhere.
 Additionally, we (the Hibiki Development Team), will never read said data.
+- DM Message data: Any DMs sent to the bot will be logged to our configured log channel.
+This is done to help us debug any issues.
+If you don't want this to happen, don't DM the bot.
+Additionally, we will delete anything that is identifiable.

 #### Hibiki.app